California Penal Code 189

 How to Fight Felony-Murder Charges in California

 Felony-Murder charges are quite complex, however an experienced criminal defense attorney can help to clear any discrepancies in murder trials.
-MacGregor and Collins has over 30 years of criminal defense experience for challenging penal code charges that involve murder.
-Call us today at (888) 250-2865.
+The Law Offices of Randy Collins has over 65 years of criminal defense experience for challenging penal code charges that involve murder.
+Call us today at (844) 285-9559.